 I don’t need to tell you how important online reviews are.

 According to Statista, 93% of users read what other customers have to say about the product they’re planning to buy.
-Other studies have found that 97% of the time customer buying decisions are influenced by other shoppers’ reviews, which are also proven to increase conversion rates by as much as 270%.
+Other studies have found that 91% of the time customer buying decisions are influenced by other shoppers’ reviews.
 So, you can imagine what a difference product reviews can make to your business.

 And that’s just the tip of the iceberg.